samgk5/samgk5/README.md

-- 👋 Hi, I’m @samgk5
+- 👋 Hi, I’m @samgk5,
-I’m interested in both software and hardware
+I’m interested in both software and hardware,
  I’m currently learning bsc in applied physics and computer science

 <!---